Homebrew (video games): Virtual Boy

 Nintendo's Virtual Boy has no region lock, but it wasn't until the flash carts FlashBoy and FlashBoy+ were released that the homebrew scene began to grow.
 Two previously unreleased games, Bound High! and Niko-Chan Battle (the Japanese version of Faceball) have been released.

+In 2015, a dedicated fan ported Konami’s cyberpunk point-and-click Snatcher over to the Virtual Boy platform.
+Red Square, a Yume Nikki fan game was created in six weeks for the 2019 Dream Diary Jam.